Join Us in Asking Congress to Pass the FAIR Act

-How can you support the FAIR Act?
-Call your representative and ask them to be a co-sponsor the FAIR Act if they are not one yet, and thank them if they already are.
-It’s a phenomenal way to support workers’ and consumers’ right to justice.
+How can you support passing the FAIR Act?
+Call your representative and ask them to be a co-sponsor of the FAIR Act if they are not one yet, and thank them if they already are.
+Now is the time to urge your Members of Congress to pass this important legislation and let them know it’s a phenomenal way to support workers’ and consumers’ right to justice.